-Groups allow administrators to easily and efficiently manage users and devices.
-Since device access rights apply to anyone who is a member of the group, administrators need only set them once for the group, instead of having to set them for each user individually.
-Multiple groups can be defined to allow some users access to specific devices, while restricting other users from accessing them.
+Groups allow administrators to easily manage users and the associated device access/configuration rights.
+When device access rights are applied to a group, the same rights are applied to everyone who is a member of that group.
+Up to 16 groups can be defined for allowing certain users access to specific devices, while restricting others from accessing them.